Michael Metcalf

 David Michael Metcalf (8 May 1933 – 25 October 2018) was a British academic and numismatist.
 He was the director of the Heberden Coin Room of the Ashmolean Museum, a fellow of Wolfson College and Professor of Numismatics at the University of Oxford.
 He held the degrees of MA, DPhil and DLitt from Oxford.

-He died in October 2018 at the age of 85.
+Early life and education

+Metcalf was born on 8 May 1933 in Newcastle, England.
+He studied geography at St John's College, Cambridge followed by a doctorate on medieval coinage in the Balkans supervised by Philip Grierson.

 Academic career

 Metcalf's primary focus was on the early and high Middle Ages, Byzantine Empire, the Crusader states and the Balkans.
 He worked at the Heberden Coin Room of the Ashmolean Museum in Oxford from 1971 to 1999 and was the director of the Heberden Coin Room from 1982 to 1999.
 He was appointed as Professor of Numismatics at the University of Oxford in 1996 and retired in 1998; he was also a Fellow of Wolfson College, Oxford, from 1982 to 1998.

 He served as president of the Royal Numismatic Society from 1994 to 1999 and led the editorial board of its journal The Numismatic Chronicle from 1974 to 1984.

+In the 1960s Metcalf published articles arguing that the number of coins circulating in early medieval Europe was much higher than believed previously.
+This led to arguments, including one reported in the Times in 1966, but was supported by metal detector finds in the 1980s.

+Personal life

+In 1962, Metcalf married Dorothy Uren, a teacher, who died in 2018.
+They had three children.

+He died on 25 October 2018 at the age of 85.